-Jim has advised in Switzerland, The Netherlands, Belgium, France, Slovakia, The Czech Republic, Russia, Qatar, Iran, India, Singapore, Hong Kong, Bermuda, The Bahamas, The Turks and Caicos Islands, Uruguay, Italy, Ireland and Gibraltar.
+Jim has advised in Switzerland, The Netherlands, Belgium, France, Slovakia, The Czech Republic, Russia, Qatar, Trinidad and Tobago, The Democratic Republic of The Congo and Dubai, Iran, India, Singapore, Hong Kong, Bermuda, The Bahamas, The Turks and Caicos Islands, Uruguay, Italy, Ireland and Gibraltar.
 Jim is admitted to the Bar in Gibraltar and has conducted a trial in that jurisdiction as well as advising.

 Murder & Manslaughter

 Jim has acted in many other homicide cases, involving issues of self-defence, provocation, diminished responsibility, alibi and all other conceivable issues.

 - R v Arthur Simpson Kent: acted for the defendant charged with killing his partner (a former East Enders actress) and their two children

 - R v Tania Clarence (2014): Acted for a mother who killed 3 of her children.
 Pleas of guilty to manslaughter led to a Hospital Order.

 - R v MI (2012): Acted in appeal against conviction on the basis of “fresh evidence” and at the retrial.